-- Update Content-Length - This option controls whether Burp automatically updates the Content-Length header of the request where necessary.
+- Update Content-Length - This controls whether Burp automatically updates the Content-Length header of the request.
 Using this option is normally essential when the request message contains a body.

-- Unpack GZIP / deflate - This option controls whether Burp automatically unpacks GZIP- and deflate-compressed content received in responses.
+- Unpack GZIP / deflate - This controls whether Burp automatically unpacks GZIP and deflate-compressed content received in responses.

-- Follow redirections - This setting controls whether redirection responses are automatically followed.
-If Repeater receives a redirection response which it is not configured to follow automatically, it will display a Follow redirection button near to the top of the UI.
-This allows you to manually follow the redirection after viewing it.
+- Follow redirections - This controls whether redirection responses are automatically followed.
+If Repeater receives a redirection response which it is not configured to follow automatically, it displays a Follow redirection button near to the top of the UI.
+This enables you to manually follow the redirection after viewing it.
 This feature is useful for walking through each request and response in a redirection sequence.
-New cookies will be processed in these manual redirections if this option has been set in the Process cookies in redirections option described below.

-- Process cookies in redirections - If this option is selected, then any cookies set in the redirection response will be resubmitted when the redirection target is followed.
+- Process cookies in redirections - Any cookies set in the redirection response are resubmitted when the redirection target is followed.
 This applies to both automatic and manual redirections.

-- Enforce protocol choice on cross-domain redirections - By default, Repeater will negotiate the protocol as normal when redirected cross-domain.
-If you enable this option, it will follow any cross-domain redirections using the same protocol that is selected under Inspector > Request Attributes.
+- Enforce protocol choice on cross-domain redirections - By default, Repeater negotiates the protocol as normal when redirected cross-domain.
+If you enable this option, it follows any cross-domain redirections using the same protocol that is selected under Inspector > Request Attributes.
 This is important when testing for HTTP/2-specific vulnerabilities that trigger cross-domain requests.

 Normalize HTTP/1 line endings - By default, Repeater normalizes HTTP/1 line endings by automatically appending a carriage return

 (\r)to any lines that end with a newline character